johnwcowan/r7rs-work/FuturesCowan.md

 It is only when a future itself transfers control to a continuation that `dynamic-wind` before and after thunks are called.

+## Future-specific variables

+Each future (but not the main program) is associated with a number of *future-specific variables*.
+These are named by a symbol and associated with a single value, which can be written and read by the associated future.
+It is not possible to read or write a future-specific variable from outside the future.

 ## Procedures

 `(current-future)`